-Object-Event Modeling and Simulation (OEM+OES) is a general Discrete Event Simulation paradigm based on modeling objects and events as the fundamental components of a discrete dynamic system.
-It can be viewed as an extension of Schruben's Event Graphs.
+Object-Event Modeling and Simulation (OEM+OES) are general system modeling and Discrete Event Simulation paradigms based on modeling objects and events as the fundamental components of a discrete dynamic system.
+In OEM, the state structure of a system can be modeled with UML Class Diagrams defining both object and event types, and the system's dynamics can be modeled with conceptual process models (in BPMN) and process design models (in DPMN, which is an extension of Schruben's Event Graphs).

 Agent/Object-Event Simulation (A/OES), is an extension of basic OES by adding the concepts of agents, perception, communication and action.

 A real-world discrete event system (or discrete dynamic system) consists of:

 - objects (of certain types) whose states may be changed by

 - events (of certain types) occurring at a point in time from a discrete set of time points.

 This means that in order to model a discrete event system using OES, we have to